Want to spend more time outdoors …

 If you want to create a dedicated place for dining in your yard, use gravel instead of grass to identify this area.
 Add an outdoor rug to stop the chairs from getting stuck.
 The rug can also serve as a focal point and visual boundary.

 Tend your garden.
 Keep it weeded watered and well-loved.
 Consider a pollinator garden attracting butterflies, hummingbirds, and honeybees during the day.

 Plant Trees to naturally shield your patio or deck from the hot summer sun.
-Deciduous tree give plenty of shade in the summer and shed their leaves in the fall.
+Deciduous trees give plenty of shade in the summer and shed their leaves in the fall.

 Grow Vines for Shade.

-They provide privacy screen and leafy shade.
+They provide a privacy screen and leafy shade.
 Some even have attractive blooms.